hungryram/arielledettmer/content/services/_index.md

 heading = "BRANDING PACKAGES"
 image = "/uploads/meeting.jpg"
 [[services]]
-body = " We create and implement social strategic marketing plans that increase reach and authentic engagement.
-We keep with the trends, so you don't have to, and use those to help you grow." heading = "SOCIAL MEDIA MARKETING" image = "/uploads/contact-hungry-ram.jpg"
+body = "We create and implement social strategic marketing plans that increase reach and authentic engagement.
+We keep with the trends, so you don't have to, and use those to help you grow.
+SOMEDA by AE currently offers the following platforms to be managed: Instagram, Tik Tok, Pinterest, Youtube" heading = "SOCIAL MEDIA MARKETING" image = "/uploads/contact-hungry-ram.jpg"
 [[services]]
 body = "Bring your products and company to life with product photography and videography.
-Our team has over 5+ years of experience and brings your ideas to life." heading = "PRODUCT PHOTOGRAPHY & VIDEOGRAPHY" image = "/uploads/campaign-creators-qci_mzvodou-unsplash.jpg" [[services]]
+Our team has over 5+ years of experience in photography and videography.
+Ranging from product photography to company headshots or even lifestyle shoots, SOMEDA by AE can bring any idea to life." heading = "PRODUCT PHOTOGRAPHY & VIDEOGRAPHY" image = "/uploads/campaign-creators-qci_mzvodou-unsplash.jpg" [[services]]